magnNorth/funnelback-concierge/helper_files/README.md

 # Limitations:

-* The Freemarker template currently only supports URL actions, sourced from the document's URL.
-This will be exteneded to support query triggers at some point.
+* The Freemarker template currently only supports URL and query actions, sourced from the document's URL.

 # Usage instructions